great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_in_databricks.md

 ### 2. Set up Great Expectations

-In this guide, we will be using the [Databricks File Store (DBFS)](https://docs.databricks.com/data/databricks-file-system.html) for your Metadata Stores and [Data Docs](../reference/data_docs.md) store.
+In this guide, we will be using the [Databricks File Store (DBFS)](https://docs.databricks.com/data/databricks-file-system.html) for your Metadata Stores and <TechnicalTag tag="data_docs" text="Data Docs"/> store.
 This is a simple way to get up and running within the Databricks environment without configuring external resources.
 For other options for storing data see our "Metadata Stores" and "Data Docs" sections in the "How to Guides" for "Setting up Great Expectations."

   <details>
     <summary>What is DBFS?</summary>